-Once you have a finished post-production of your film or made the appropriate adaptations to existing films for use on the web, it is time to think about your means of distribution.
+Once you have finished post-production of your film or made the appropriate adaptations to existing films for use on the web, it is time to think about your means of distribution.

 Download from website

-This is the simplest and quickest way to get video onto the Internet.
-Video is uploaded to the website, and is assigned a URL.
+This is the simplest and quickest way to get the video onto the Internet.
+Video is uploaded to the site and is assigned a URL.
 A link to the video’s URL is provided from one of the website pages.
 When the user clicks on the link, they are directed to the page that contains the video.
 You may also want to offer different sized versions of the same film so that viewers can pick the appropriate one for their Internet connection.